 A much better route is to pop Green Cape Lighthouse into your GPS and head straight there (as I mentioned above, you can actually stay on the property!).
 The road is unsealed, but basically fine to drive on as long as you take your time.
 Along the way, you’ll see a sign for the Disaster Bay lookout.
 Don’t skip it.
 The view is simply stunning, especially on a clear day.
 This is also where you can pay for your entry to the park (inconveniently priced at $8 AUD… when we only had a 10).

 The lighthouse itself is lovely and, as you can see, is situated on a beautiful rocky headland.
-It’s a lovely place for a stroll and you can even bring a picnic, though it’s a few minutes’ walk from the car park.
+It’s a perfect place for a stroll and you can even bring a picnic, though it’s a few minutes’ walk from the car park.
 There are public toilets at the lighthouse but no potable water – BYO (and don’t run out like us).

 After a bit of time appreciating Green Cape Lighthouse and its history, take the quick drive to Bittangabee Bay where you’ll find a camp ground and a lovely secluded cove for swimming.
 (Side note: we don’t camp, but kudos to those who do!
 This could be a lovely place to stay the night.)
 Bring your snorkel gear, because you’ll see heaps of fish along the rocks on the left side of the bay as you swim out.
 The red rocks surrounding the crystal waters add to the feeling that you’re miles from nowhere.